Contents:

 5.3 The importance of regular veterinary visits

-6.1 The living habits of chameleons
+6.1 Life habits of chameleons

 Chameleons may not be as interactive as some other pets.
 They are often reserved and prefer to be observed from a distance.
 However, with patience and a respectful approach, you can establish some rapport with your chameleon.